is-pz/BasicAPIWithJSONFile/README.md

 It is a simple and basic API attempt to read data from a JSON file, it has the ability to save new records in the same file.

-Fake is for not complying with the rules of an API or REST API.
+Not complying with the rules of an API or REST API.

 ## List of files